nkh/ftl/config/ftl/man/ftl.md

         «N»                Find previous

-## Tags
+## Selection

-        A tag is a selected file, *ftl* will display a glyph next to tagged files.
-Option auto_tags controls if tags are automatically merged to other panes.
+        *ftl* will display a glyph next to selected files.
+Option auto_select controls if the selection is automatically merged to other panes.

-        When using tags and multiple class tags are present, *ftl* will ask which class to use.
+        Multiple selection classes are available, *ftl* will ask which class to use.
 The number of entries is displayed in the header.

-        «y»                Tag current entry in "normal" tag class and move down
+        «y»                Select current entry in "normal" class and move down

-        «Y»                Tag current entry in "normal" tag class and move up
+        «Y»                Select current entry in "normal" class and move up

-        «1» «2» «3»        Tag current entry in given class and move down.
+        «1» «2» «3»        Select current entry in given class and move down.

-        «4»                Tag current entry in D class and move down.
+        «4»                Select current entry in D class and move down.

-        «⇑y/←»             Tag all the files in the current directory
+        «⇑y/←»             Select all the files in the current directory

-        «⇈y/¥»             Tag all files and subdirs in the current directory
+        «⇈y/¥»             Select all files and subdirs in the current directory

-        «t»                Open fzf to tag files, multiple selection is possible.
+        «t»                Open fzf to select files, multiple selection is possible.

-        «T»                Open fzf to tag files and sub directories.
+        «T»                Open fzf to select files and sub directories.

-        «u»                Untag all files and directories, including those in other directories.
+        «u»                Deselect all files and directories, including those in other directories.

-        «U»                Opens fzf to let you choose which entries to untag
+        «U»                Opens fzf to let you choose which entries to deselect.

-        «⇑g/ŋ»             Opens fzf to choose an entry among the tags, then changes directory to where the tag is.
+        «⇑g/ŋ»             Opens fzf to choose an entry in the selection, then changes directory to where the selection is.

-                           This is  handy when tags are read from a file with option -t on the command line or via the 'load_tags'
+                           This is handy when selections are read from a file with option -t on the command line or via the 'load_selection'

+        «⇑o/œ»             Merge selection from all panes, see option auto_select

+        «⇈0/°»             Fzf merge selection from panes

 ## Etags
-        «⇑o/œ»             Merge tags from all panes, see option auto_tags

-        «⇈0/°»             Fzf merge tags from panes

         «⇈./˙»             Select etag type from list

+## Tags

+        «LEADER T»         show tmsu tags in preview

+        «LEADER t g»       goto tagged file via fzf

+        «LEADER t f»       tmsu tag selection via fzf

+        «LEADER t m»       tmsu mount

+        «LEADER t q»       filter based on tmsu tags or query

+        «LEADER t r»       filter based on tmsu tags via fzf

+        «LEADER t t»       tag selection

 ## Bookmarks